Close-up of a podcast microphone on a desk in front of a woman in a pink blazer, speaking during a podcast recording.

 That’s why the final strategy, and the final piece of your SEAMless Podcast Framework, is all about Momentum through sustainability.

-Because it’s one thing to gain visibility.
-It’s another to keep it going without burning out, second-guessing yourself, or disappearing in between episodes.
+Because it’s one thing to gain visibility, and it’s another to keep it going without burning out, second-guessing yourself, or disappearing between episodes.

 Choose the Right Platforms (Not All the Platforms)